 Outdoor swimming spots and sea pools in Cornwall

 If you fancy dipping your toe into outdoor swimming - where is nicer than Cornwall to dive in?
-We pick some of the best lidos and sea pools in the Duchy for a spot of al fresco swimming
+We pick some of the best lidos and sea pools in the Duchy for a spot of al fresco swimming - check their websites for information about their reopening plans.

 The Jubilee Pool reopened in 2016 after a six-figure revamp needed to repair severe storm damage.
 This stunning Art Deco sea pool originally opened in May 1935, the year of King George V’s Silver Jubilee.